+Stationery and Supplies

+Some WiNUP supplies including membership pins, logos, and limited stationery are available on the website or by contacting the Executive Director’s office.

 WiNUP International Awards

 WiNUP International Awards Overview

 WiNUP international has three awards that recognize individual members’ achievements and contributions: the OAK Award, POWER Award and International Honorary Life Award.
 The following guidelines are applicable to all three awards.
 Individual award objectives and eligibility criteria are detailed separately.